Business

 Regulatory framework: SA Department for Infrastructure and Transport

 In South Australia, a golf cart is classified as a restricted miscellaneous vehicle.
-Under this classification, the cart may only be driven for a limited number of short journeys from one road-related area to another.
-A conditional registration can be issued to a vehicle that is constructed for use in a restricted area, such as a golf course.
+Under this classification, it may only be driven for a limited number of short journeys from one road-related area to another.
+Conditional registration can be issued to a vehicle constructed for use in a restricted area, such as a golf course.

-South Australia requires operation in daylight, on approved routes, at restricted speed, and with the correct features and safety components.
+South Australia requires operation in daylight, on approved routes, at restricted speed, and with the correct safety features.
 The minimum age to operate a golf cart in SA is 16 years.

-The "restricted miscellaneous vehicle" classification in SA means fleet managers should obtain written confirmation of approved routes from the Department for Infrastructure and Transport before establishing off-course cart corridors.
+The "restricted miscellaneous vehicle" classification means fleet managers should obtain written confirmation of approved routes from the Department for Infrastructure and Transport before establishing any off-course cart corridors.

 Tasmania (TAS)